Georgakopoulos-Soares-lab/hdna_rdna_homo_sapiens/README.md

 # Introduction

-This repository is part of the H-DNA paper by Georgakopoulos-Soares lab.
+This repository is part of the H-DNA paper `Ribosomal DNA arrays are the most H-DNA rich element in the human genome` by Georgakopoulos-Soares lab.

 ```
 ├── data